novuhq/novu/docs/docs/channels/email/ses.md

 - Verify recipient email also by creating new email identity type [only in sandbox mode].
 - Test if your SES is setup correctly using test email feature.

-## Create a SendGrid integration with Novu
+## Create a SES integration with Novu

 - Visit the [Integrations](https://web.novu.co/integrations) page on Novu.
 - Locate Amazon SES and click on the **Connect** button.